conduktor/conduktor-docs/docs/platform/navigation/settings/managing-clusters.md

 ## Connect to a Google Cloud cluster

-You can connect to Google Cloud Managed Service for Apache Kafka using **SASL_SSL protocol** and **PLAIN mechanism** with the following two options. *[(note that Google OAuthBearer is not yet supported)](https://github.com/googleapis/managedkafka?tab=readme-ov-file#google-cloud-managed-service-for-apache-kafkatm-client-auth)*
+You can connect to Google Cloud Managed Service for Apache Kafka using the **SASL_SSL protocol** or the **PLAIN mechanism** with one of the following options.

 ### Option 1: Use a service account